subject-f/nfgt-client/README.md

 ### Committing a Transaction

 A transaction is considered committed if the commit is tagged with the transaction ID.
 This means that a transaction can be written but not considered committed if the commit is in the git repo, but the commit hasn't been tagged yet or pushed to the repository.
 A transaction isn't considered finalized until a client synchronizes against the upstream.

+#### Why don't we just use the commit?

+A commit doesn't have any additional reference to it, so if the local repository creates a commit but is rejected (somebody else transacted on that branch, for example), then the local repository cannot know if the transaction was truly committed without some other action (such as delete that commit object locally).

+Thus, consistency is maintained through tag references.
+Each time a transaction is pushed on a branch, the refspec pushes that commit to the remote reference of that branch, as well as to a tag of its transaction ID.
+Since we're pushing atomically, if somebody else transacted on that branch between the last sync then we should expect the entire push to be rejected (so the tag is also rejected).

+During the next sync, the tag won't be retrieved from the remote and the client will not be able to confirm the transaction and update its cached state.

 ### Immutability